-Day 1: Sunday 3 September, Arrive Xi'an
+Day 1: Sunday 1 September, Arrive Xi'an

 - Introduction

 - City Walls

 - Great Mosque & Muslim Quarter

+- Welcome Dinner at a local restaurant

 Our tour commences in the bustling city of Xi'an, the traditional terminus of the Silk Route that linked China with Central Asia and the Mediterranean world.
 Participants taking the ASA 'designated' flight are scheduled to arrive into Xi'an around midday.
 If you are taking a different flight, please meet your group at our Xi'an hotel.